abevoelker/devise-passwordless/README.md

 # key will render invalid all existing passwordless login tokens.
 You can
 # generate your own secret value with e.g. `rake secret`
 # config.passwordless_secret_key = nil

+# When using the :trackable module, set to true to consider magic link tokens
+# generated before the user's current sign in time to be expired.
+In other words,
+# each time you sign in, all existing magic links will be considered invalid.
+# config.passwordless_expire_old_tokens_on_sign_in = false
 ```

 To customize the magic link email subject line and other status and error messages, modify these values in `config/locales/devise.en.yml`: